-RICHMOND, Va. — An insured insulation company filed a notice May 2 to the Fourth Circuit U.S. Court of Appeals appealing a partial summary judgment order entered in favor of a number of solvent and insolvent insurers involved in an asbestos coverage dispute after it was determined that the insured’s claims regarding the exhaustion of the insurers’ policies were not timely filed (General Insurance Company of America and The Walter E. Campbell Co.
+RICHMOND, Va. — The Fourth Circuit U.S. Court of Appeals on July 12 dismissed the Property & Casualty Insurance Guaranty Corp.
+(PCIGC) from an insured insulation company’s appeal of a partial summary judgment order entered in favor of a number of solvent and insolvent insurers involved in an asbestos coverage case (General Insurance Company of America and The Walter E. Campbell Co.
 Inc. v.
-The Continental Insurance Co., et al., No. 17-1585, 4th Cir.).
+United States Fire Insurance Co., et al., No. 17-1585, 4th Cir.).

 MINNEAPOLIS — A Minnesota federal judge July 14 granted a motion for judgment on the pleadings filed by an insurer after determining that a policy’s pollution exclusion bars coverage for contaminated fat products supplied to a pork producer because the pollution exclusion applies to the contaminant that was dispersed within the supplied fat products fed to the pork producer’s swine (Restaurant Recycling LLC, v.
 New Fashion Pork LLP, intervenor plaintiff, v.
 Employer Mutual Casualty Company, d/b/a EMC Insurance Companies and Hamilton Mutual Insurance Company, No. 17-7, D. Minn., 2017 U.S. Dist.
 LEXIS 109755).

 CHICAGO — A condominium association’s claim that a painting subcontractor acted negligently is sufficient under Illinois law to constitute an “occurrence” under a commercial general liability policy, the Seventh Circuit U.S. Court of Appeals affirmed July 13 (Westfield Insurance Co. v.
 National Decorating Service, Inc., et al., No. 16-1439, 7th Cir., 2017 U.S. App.
 LEXIS 12516).